OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/scripts-in-packages/index.md

 ## Running a script when a step fails

 You can create a file named `DeployFailed.<ext>`, which will be invoked if the step fails.
-Our blog post about this feature [describes how DeployFailed.<ext> works](https://octopus.com/blog/deployfailed).

 ## How Octopus executes your scripts